danielscholl/iot-resources/README.md

 # iot-resources

-The purpose of this solution is to be able to test x509 certificates using x509 certs signed by an Intermediate CA.  It uses the base script provided in the azure-iot-sdk but heavily modified which is a solution _not recommended_ to be used in a production scenario and used for testing purposes only.
+The purpose of this solution is to deploy resources necessary for an IoT Solution

 __PreRequisites__